Safavid occupation of Basra: Prelude

 The turn of the 18th century saw greater turmoil and renewed Safavid involvement in southern Iraq.
 In 1690, an outbreak of plague and famine led to tribal unrest amongst the Al-Muntafiq tribe in southern Iraq.
 Led by Shaykh Mane ibn Mughamis, the Muntafiq Arabs revolted against the Ottomans.
 The Ottoman government conducted a punitive campaign but was unable to put down Shaykh Mane's revolt.
 In 1695, Shaykh Mane captured Basra with the help of the local population and ousted the Ottoman governor and troops.
 During his short-lived tenure as ruler of Basra, he was considered to be relatively benevolent.
 The Safavids were not especially pleased with this turn of events.
 Not only had the rebels seized control of an important city on the Safavid border—they had also plundered a number of pilgrim caravans near Basra during their capture of the city.
 To the Safavids, this proved that Shaykh Mane held expansionist ambitions and might pose a danger to their interests.
-The Safavid-appointed vali ("viceroy", "governor") of neighbouring Arabestan province, Farajollah Khan, was also concerned about the links between the Moshasha and Shaykh Mane.
-Some 5,000 dissatisfied members of the Moshasha, followers of his nephew Sayyed Mahmud, had assisted Shaykh Mane in the capture of Basra in 1695.
-Just two years later, in 1697, Farajollah Khan and his loyal Moshasha clashed with Shaykh Mane and his Moshasha sympathisers.
+The Safavid-appointed vali ("viceroy", "governor") of neighbouring Arabestan province, Farajollah Khan, was also concerned about the links between the Musha'sha' and Shaykh Mane.
+Some 5,000 dissatisfied members of the Musha'sha', followers of his nephew Sayyed Mahmud, had assisted Shaykh Mane in the capture of Basra in 1695.
+Just two years later, in 1697, Farajollah Khan and his loyal Musha'sha' clashed with Shaykh Mane and his Musha'sha' sympathisers.